Kabenge42/Finance_ML_Analytics_Platform/.junie/guidelines.md

    The notebook (ml_finance_model_main.ipynb) implements the pipeline below.
 Use all_stocks as the single, unified dataframe sourced from PostgreSQL across regions.

+   **Related Documentation:**
+    - See `docs/ml_workflow_guidelines.md` for comprehensive ML workflow guidelines including acceptance criteria, success metrics, and validation checkpoints for each phase (9.1-9.8).
+    - See `docs/code_guidelines.md` v1.10 for detailed code conventions and standards.

    **Unified ETL Pipeline (RECOMMENDED - code_guidelines.md v1.10):**

    Use the unified ETL pipeline as the single entry point for data loading and preprocessing: